cftang9/LLGOF_UniCoxPH/README.md

 ## Part 2.
 Robustness of the

-# In additional to
+## Beyond the paper

-## Further discussion of censoring times: ties and high-censoring rates
+### Further discussion of censoring times: ties and high-censoring rates

-## Further discussion of further discussion of the partial linear models.
+### Further discussion of further discussion of the partial linear models.

 ## Reference:
 1.